DEVELOPING THE HONEY ANT READERS

 These were to be books they could relate to, feel drawn to, read with ease and enjoy.
 All the HAR, stories and illustrations, are approved by Elders before being printed.

-Commonly, teachers in Central Australia have classes in which some of the students are advanced readers, some beginners, some have hearing difficulties, some attend only 50% of the time and some arrive at school for the first time unable to speak Standard Australian English (SAE).
+Commonly teachers in remote communities in Australia, where populations are very mobile, have classes in which some of the students are advanced readers, some beginners, some have hearing difficulties, some attend only 50% of the time and some arrive at school for the first time unable to speak Standard Australian English (SAE).

 This means teachers have a great need for individual programs to use in their classrooms.

-The Honey Ant Readers are designed to be used in an individual program that goes from pre-reading to advanced reading.
-The songs, board games and activity books can be used as group activities but it is always best to read individually or in small groups.
+As well as in classes, the Honey Ant Readers are designed to be used in an individual program, that goes from pre-reading to advanced reading.
+The songs, board games and activity books can be used as group activities but it is preferable to read individually or in small groups when one can.

 Many classroom assistants are tutors or volunteers.
 The material’s intent is to enable an unqualified assistant to work through the resources, whilst having fun and building the student’s self-confidence.